 Anyone who’s read my scribbling on gaming grade cans could tell you, Astro Gaming products are mentioned regularly.
 Though not the cheapest, you could do a heck of lot worse to your gaming experience as they are some of the best gaming-specific headphone and mic setups on the market.
+See how the A50 stacks up against a different model by reading our Astro A40 review too.
+Compare these headphones with our EasySMX Cool 2000 review to make sure you’re making the right choice.
 The Astro A40 heaphones with the Mixamp were the reigning champs for a good modest handful of years.
 That is until, the Razer Tiamat 7.1 set unseated the champ (if only in raw audio playback).
 It is a great alternative to the Best Wireless Gaming Headset SteelSeries Arctis 7.

 The unit ships with the headphones and attached microphone, Astro wireless 5.8Ghz wireless transmitter, display stand, 1-meter USB mini-B power/voice chat cable, 0.5m USB charging cable, 1-meter optical cable and a 1.5 meter Xbox Live chat cable.
 It’s a concise bundle that keeps things simple.

 Update: The A50 headset now also comes with a wireless base station used to connect the headset to your PC or Xbox One.
 It makes pairing easier with your A50 headset, and you can pair up to four headsets on one base station.
 The base station also charges your headset wirelessly.
 If you’re a die-hard Gears of War gamer, take a look at our MadCatz Gears of War 3 review, with Dolby 7.1 surround headset review.